What safety certificates do landlords need to provide?

 There is no fire safety certificate, but there are still a number of fire regulations that landlords must abide by, including:

-- Fit a carbon monoxide monitor in any occupied rooms that house a solid fuel burning appliance, such as a wood burner or open fire
+- Fit a carbon monoxide monitor in any occupied rooms that house a fixed combustion appliance, such as a wood burner or open fire.

 - Ensure that any furniture provided meets the fire resistant requirements Furniture and Furnishings (Fire) (Safety) Regulations 1988.